 - Being overweight.

 - Having diabetes.

-During a cholesterol test, a blood sample will be taken which will then be used to determine the amount of LDL, HDL and other fatty substances such as triglycerides in your blood.
+During a test, the doctor will take a blood sample.
+This will then be used to determine the amount of LDL, HDL and other fatty substances such as triglycerides in your blood.
 To ensure that the test is accurate, you may be asked not to eat for 10-12 hours before the test.

-Your blood cholesterol level is measure in units known as millimoles per litre of blood (mmoI/L).
-Your doctor or nurse will sit down and explain your results, whilst calculating whether you’re at a low, moderate or high risk of developing conditions including heart disease or a stroke within the next 10 years.
+Your blood cholesterol level is measured in units known as millimoles per litre of blood (mmoI/L).
+Your doctor or nurse will sit down with you and explain your results.
+They will also calculate whether you’re at a low, moderate or high risk of developing conditions like heart disease or a stroke within the next 10 years.

 The Perfect Level

 According to the NHS, the ideal total cholesterol levels should be 5mmoI/L or less for healthy adults and 4mmoI/L or less for those at high risk.
 For LDL, the ideal levels are 3mmoI/L or less for healthy adults and 2mmoI/L or less for those at high risk.

 An ideal level of HDL is above 1mmol/L. A lower level of HDL can increase your risk of heart disease.